On Frobenius Numbers of Shifted Power Sequences: On Finite Shifted Square Sequence

-4. The proof of Theorem \ref{hahaha8} introduces a general method for computing the coefficients $t_{k,j}$ and $r_{k,j}$ through the calculation of $\iota_k(r)$.
-We have illustrated this with specific coefficients for $1\leq k\leq 5$ in Example \ref{hahaha22}.
-For other cases, interested readers can try to calculate them.
+4. The proof of Theorem \ref{hahaha8} introduces a systematic method for computing the coefficients $t_{k,j}$ and $r_{k,j}$ through the evaluation of $\iota_k(r)$.
+We have demonstrated this methodology with explicit coefficients for $1 \leq k \leq 5$ in Example \ref{hahaha22}.
+For higher values of $k$, interested readers are encouraged to perform similar computations.